 Interoperability for Extreme Events Research Group (IEERG)

-IEERG seeks to address the following questions:
+IEERG’s research agenda is to address the following questions;

 - Can event scenarios be classified, how are they constructed, do they vary and how can we establish a 'test bank' that can be useful to research and training?

 - Can event scenarios be effective for learning and training support, and what organizational structures and policy development can be employed as levers for achieving interoperability?

 - What techniques for assessment, measurement and action planning are currently in use, what are the shortcomings and what are the opportunities for improvement in these areas?

 - What systems, communications channels and strategies are currently in use and what changes are necessary to improve them?

 In answering these questions the IEERG seeks to establish a global presence, national "footprint" and identify and develop artefacts for use in research and practice that facilitate knowledge integration and transfer in the area of interoperability (i.e. research publications, models, frameworks, instruments, training approaches and consulting protocols).
 We work with IEERG group members and associates from a range of research centres and Universities (within and external to the University of Sydney) as well as organisations within the emergency services sector, including government agencies, services utilities and NGOs.

 Social Media Use in Extreme Events: Evaluating the Trustworthiness of the Source of User-Generated Content (2017 - 2018)

 A collaboration with colleagues at the University of Duisburg-Essen (Porfessor Stefan Stieglitz, Milad Mirabaie & Anna-Katharina Jung) - this project is funded by a GO8 DAAD Research Grant.